etoa/etoa-gui/README.md

 	dbkg -i etoa-eventhandler_<VERSION>_<ARCHITECTURE>.deb

-The installer might compain about missing library dependencies.
+The installer might complain about missing library dependencies.
 Install them using `apt-get`.

 The installer creates the `etoa` user if necessary and adds the following files and directories: